Jeanne Aubert

-Jeanne Aubert (born Jeanne Perrinot, February 21, 1900 – March 6, 1988) was a French singer and actress.
+Jeanne Aubert (born Jeanne Perrinot; 21 February 1900 – 6 March 1988) was a French singer and actress.

 Biography

 Aubert was born in Paris, France, to a single mother, Augustine Marguerite Perrinot, who pushed her daughter into a career in show business.
 Preceding her birth, four generations of Auberts had made artificial flowers.
 She herself worked in an artificial flower factory, but the influence of war changed the direction of her life.
 At age five, she began performing on stage at the Théâtre du Châtelet.
 As a teenager, she was given voice and music lessons and at age eighteen appeared in an elaborate Mistinguett production at the Casino de Paris.
 She sang in the chorus at the Apollo theater in Paris and had bit parts in revues at the Théâtre Édouard VII.
 She gained prominence when, as an understudy, she replaced the lead actress in Pennsylvania, Le Bon Juge.
 After that, she was signed for a featured role in a production in London and went on to perform in Belgium, Italy, and Switzerland.
 She came to the United States to perform in Gay Paree, where she sang songs in English at the Winter Garden Theater in New York.

-In 1928, she helped organize the first female branch of the Jeunesse Ouvrière Chrétienne (JOC), a Roman Catholic apostolic organization for young people.
-Aubert served as the first president of the JOCF of France.